A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: The Potential Energy Surface and Stationary Point Searches

 Once the rotation has identified the minimum mode, translation must move the midpoint \emph{uphill} along that mode while simultaneously relaxing in all other directions.
 Geometrically, this is a Householder reflection \cite{nocedalNumericalOptimization2006}: the force vector is reflected about the hyperplane perpendicular to \(\hat{\mathbf{N}}\), which flips the sign of the component along the minimum mode while leaving the \(3N-1\) perpendicular components unchanged.
 The system therefore climbs the ridge while sliding down into the valley on each side of it.
 The modified force is:

 The first case (\(C < 0\)) applies the Householder reflection just described: the dimer is already in a region of negative curvature, so climbing along \(\hat{\mathbf{N}}\) while relaxing perpendicular to it drives the system toward the saddle.
 The second case (\(C \geq 0\)) handles the early phase of the search when the dimer has not yet reached the transition region; here only the component along \(\hat{\mathbf{N}}\) is retained to push the system toward the ridge.
 Translation uses L-BFGS, and the search terminates when the true force magnitude \(|\mathbf{F}(\mathbf{R})|\) drops below a threshold \(\epsilon_{\text{force}}\).
+Figure \ref{fig:dimer_geometry} shows the dimer geometry and Householder reflection used in the translation step.
 Algorithm \ref{alg:dimer} summarizes the full iteration.

 The dimer's cost is dominated by the rotation phase, since each rotation step requires a force evaluation at the new \(\mathbf{R}_1\) position (the midpoint force can be reused from the previous translation).
 A typical search requires 5 to 15 rotations per translation step, and 20 to 50 translation steps to converge.
 This inner-loop cost is where the GP surrogate provides the largest savings, as we discuss in Section \ref{sec:gprdimer}.